 4. Due diligence is a vital part of any exit strategy and cannot be avoided.
 You should make sure that all your records, information and contracts are up to date.
 You should carry out a health check and obtain any missing information and close any gaps as early as possible.

 5. Time to visit your bank managers and accountants; ensuring your financial records and information are up-to-date is imperative.
 You should review the business’s past, current and future financial positions, review your balance sheet and forecast what your sales will be for the next few years.

 6. Obtain legal advice to help guide you through the process.
 Whichever exit option you consider, there will be many aspects you will need to think about including corporate governance issues, audit of commercial agreements, employees, any property issues and making sure that your intellectual property is properly protected.

 The key to any successful exit is planning.
-Getting the right professional advisors on board from the outset will smooth the path and make the exit as stress free as possible when the time comes.
+Getting the right professional advisers on board from the outset will smooth the path and make the exit as stress free as possible when the time comes.

 Corporate & Commercial

 Our corporate lawyers will get you the right deal and protect your business, now and in the future.